James Burke (science historian)

-Biography
+Early life

 Burke was born in Derry, Northern Ireland.
-He was educated at Maidstone Grammar School, and then served in the RAF from 1957 to 1959 before being accepted at Jesus College, Oxford, where he studied Middle English, obtaining both BA and MA degrees.
-Upon graduation, he moved to Italy, where at the British School in Bologna, he was lecturer in English and director of studies, 1961–63.
+During World War II he was evacuated to Downhill, County Londonderry where he lived between the ages of 4 and 9.
+When his father returned home after the war, the family moved to Kent, England, where James Burke attended Maidstone Grammar School.
+He then served in the Royal Air Force (RAF) from 1955 to 1957 before being accepted at Jesus College, Oxford, where he studied Middle English, obtaining BA and MA degrees.

+Personal life

+Burke married Frances Madeline Hamilton, a research assistant.
+She died in 2009.
+They had no children.

+Career

+Upon graduation, he moved to Italy, where at the British School in Bologna, he was lecturer in English and director of studies, 1961–1963.
 He also lectured at the University of Urbino.
-Thereafter, he was headmaster of the English School in Rome, 1963–65.
+Thereafter, he was headmaster of the English School in Rome, 1963–1965.
 He was involved in the creation of an English–Italian dictionary, and the publication of an art encyclopedia.

 Burke's entry into television was explained by People magazine in 1979: "Television beckoned by chance one day on a Rome bus.
 Spotting an ad for a reporter for the local bureau of Britain's Granada Television, he says, 'I decided if the bus stopped at the next corner I would get off and apply for the job.'
 It did, he did, and the next thing he knew 'we went straight off to Sicily to do a series on the Mafia.'"

-In 1966, he moved to London and joined the Science and Features Department of the BBC, for which he was host or co-host of several programmes.
+In 1966, Burke moved to London and joined the Science and Features Department of the BBC, for which he was host or co-host of several programmes.
 He also worked as an instructor in English as a foreign language at the Regency Language School in Ramsgate.

 Burke established his reputation as a reporter on the BBC1 science series Tomorrow's World, and went on to present The Burke Special.
-He was BBC television's science anchorman and chief reporter for the Apollo missions, as the main presenter of the BBC's coverage of the first moon landing in 1969.
+He was BBC television's science anchorman and chief reporter for the Apollo missions, as the main presenter of the BBC's coverage of the first Moon landing in 1969.